Armada boasts a deep pool of skiers, from park skiers to backcountry skiers. Founded

 This is the Armada's softest flex board, with rocker in the nose and tail.
 It's optimized for Phil, who likes to perform a series of ground tricks, including butter tricks.
 Its sidewalls are shorter than the EDOLLO, making it relatively easy for anyone to handle.
 At the same time, it uses a strong poplar ash core to withstand the weight of nose and tail presses, which put your entire weight on the board

-The biggest feature of the BDOG is that the nose and tail have the same flex and are almost the same shape.
-As skis are usually designed to ski forward, the tail has a camber and is gently tapered to reduce resistance, but Phil's skis are different.
-The tail, like the nose, has a rounded, serpentine shape so that you can ski, jump, and do ground tricks in switch just as you would in regular stance.
+The most distinctive feature of the BDOG is that the nose and tail have the same flex and are almost identical in shape.
+Normally, skis are designed with a cambered tail and a gentle taper to reduce resistance because they are mostly gliding forward, but Phil's skis are different.
+The tail has a rounded, snake-like shape, just like the nose, so that you can ride, jump, and do ground tricks in switch stance just as you would in regular stance.

-The BDOG is a lightweight, flexible board that is easy to handle and allows you to maneuver easily, and perform intricate tricks with ease.
+The BDOG is a lightweight and soft-flex board that is easy to handle with tight turns and allows you to freely execute intricate tricks.

-It has a soft flex, but it's an all-around board that can be ridden on shallow powder, uneven ground, and hard runs.
-In the park, the board's appeal is particularly evident in jibs and on terrain.
-On terrain, it's easy to do press tricks, and because it's a sturdy board, it can withstand impacts both in and out of jibs.
-I personally really like the design, and I think its easy-to-play specs make it the perfect board for me."
+It's a board with a soft flex, but it's an all-around board that can be ridden on everything from shallow powder to uneven terrain and hard-packed snow.
+In the park, the board's charm really comes out, especially with jibbing and terrain.
+It's easy to do press tricks on terrain, and it's a sturdy board that can withstand the impact of jibbing in and out.
+I personally really like the design, and I think the playful specs make it the perfect board for me."

-It has a soft flex, but it's an all-around board that can be ridden on shallow powder, uneven terrain, and hard runs.
-In the park, the board's appeal is particularly evident in jibs and on terrain.
-On terrain, it's easy to do press tricks, and because it's a sturdy board, it can withstand impacts both in and out of jibs.
-I personally really like the design, and I think its easy-to-play specs make it the perfect board for me."
+It's a board with a soft flex, but it's an all-around board that can be ridden on everything from shallow powder to uneven terrain and hard-packed snow.
+In the park, the board's charm really comes out, especially with jibbing and terrain.
+It's easy to do press tricks on terrain, and it's a sturdy board that can withstand impacts when coming in and out of jibbing.
+I personally really like the design, and I think the playful specs make it the perfect board for me."